 For many, a bowl or bucket of warm water is all they need to keep clean and fresh.
 Add to that a sponge, some soap / shampoo as required and a bowl to ladle water for a great freshen up.

 Probably the most vexing challenge when setting up a campsite is establishing appropriate toilet facilities when they are not otherwise made available, and then responsibly disposing of the waste afterwards.
 Your options include:

-This option (pictured above) gives you the best privacy and convenience.
-They don't take up a huge amount of packing space, but may not be viable if space is limited.
-The portable toilet can simply be emptied in the many dump points available.
+They don't take up a huge amount of packing space, but still may not be viable if space is limited.
+The portable toilet can simply be emptied into the many dump points available.

 A shovel / spade and trowel

 The next best option if you are tight for space is to bury your waste if permitted.
 Add toilet paper, hand sanitiser and a folding toilet seat and you have basic facilities.
-If this arrangement doesn’t suit your style, then stick to campgrounds with provided facilities and everyone will be happy.
+If this arrangement doesn’t suit your style, then get a porta potti (above) or stick to campgrounds with provided facilities and everyone will be happy.

 Toiletries or shower bag